-While the federal laws are quite clear on CBD’s legality, that’s not the end of the story, since each state has its own set of CBD oil regulations.
+While the federal laws are quite clear on CBDa and CBD’s legality, that’s not the end of the story, since each state has its own set of regulations.
 So, in order to be safe, you have to carefully read your state’s specific rules and restrictions.

-The majority of state restrictions relate to how your CBD oil is sourced.
+The majority of state restrictions relate to how you source CBD and CBDa.
 Basically, any product sourced from marijuana plants will be subject to more regulations than those that are sourced from hemp plants.
-As a reminder, hemp and marijuana plants are varieties of cannabis, differentiated by their THC content.
-(Marijuana has high THC concentrations, hemp’s THC content is below that 0.3% legal threshold.)
+As a reminder, hemp and marijuana plants are both varieties of cannabis, differentiated by their THC content.
+(Marijuana has high THC concentrations, and hemp’s THC content is below that 0.3% legal threshold.)

-States such as Washington and Colorado allow any type of CBD oil to be sold in their states.
+States such as Washington and Colorado allow any type of CBD oil to be sold in their borders.
 This includes marijuana-sourced CBD.